Fast construction on a restricted budget: Introduction

 Another model that fits in this setting was studied by Frieze and Pegden~\cites{FP18,FP18cor} and by Anastos~\cite{Ana16+} under the name ``purchasing under uncertainty''.
 In their model, whenever an edge arrives, it is given an independent random ``cost'', and the algorithm has to decide whether to purchase that edge, aiming to pay the minimum total cost required to obtain a desired graph property.

 In a Ramsey-type version of controlled random processes, incoming edges are coloured (irrevocably) by an online algorithm.
 The algorithm aims to avoid, or to create, a monochromatic property.
 In~\cite{FKRRT03}, the triangle-avoidance game for up to $3$ colours is discussed.
-This was extended to any fixed cyclic graph and any number of colours in~\cite{MSS09,MSS09ub}.
-The model was further studied in the contexts of the giant component~\cite{BFKLS11,SST10} and Hamilton cycles~\cite{BFKLS18}.
+This was extended to any fixed cyclic graph and any number of colours in~\cites{MSS09,MSS09ub}.
+The model was further studied in the contexts of the giant component~\cites{BFKLS11,SST10} and Hamilton cycles~\cite{BFKLS18}.

 Finally, we would like to mention a related adaptation of the {\em two-stage optimisation with recourse} framework for the {\em minimum spanning tree} model~\cite{FFK06}.
 Here, every edge of the complete graph is given an independent random ``Monday'' cost and another independent random ``Tuesday'' cost.
-The algorithm sees all Monday costs and decides (immediately and irrevocably) which edges to incorporate into his (future) spanning tree.
-Then, Tuesday costs are revealed, and the algorithm uses them to complete his (current) forest into a spanning tree.
-The algorithm's goal is to minimise the total cost of edges in his constructed tree.
+The algorithm sees all Monday costs and decides (immediately and irrevocably) which edges to incorporate into its (future) spanning tree.
+Then, Tuesday costs are revealed, and the algorithm uses them to complete its (current) forest into a spanning tree.
+The algorithm's goal is to minimise the total cost of edges in its constructed tree.